dancer1325/Core-lightning/doc/contribute-to-core-lightning/coding-style-guidelines.md

 ## Github Workflows

+* goal
-We have adopted a number of workflows to facilitate the development of Core Lightning, and to make things more pleasant for contributors.
+  * facilitate the development of Core Lightning

 ### Changelog Entries in Commit Messages

-We are maintaining a changelog in the top-level directory of this project.
-However since every pull request has a tendency to touch the file and therefore create merge-conflicts we decided to derive the changelog file from the pull requests that were added between releases.
-In order for a pull request to show up in the changelog at least one of its commits will have to have a line with one of the following prefixes:
+* changelog | top-level directory
+  * it's maintained
+  * changelog file -- from the -- PR /
+    * == 👀>=1 commit / PR, MUST have a line / prefix 👀

-- `Changelog-Added: ` if the pull request adds a new feature
+      * `Changelog-Added: ` if the pull request adds a new feature
-- `Changelog-Changed: ` if a feature has been modified and might require changes on the user side
+      * `Changelog-Changed: ` if a feature has been modified and might require changes | user side
-- `Changelog-Deprecated: ` if a feature has been marked for deprecation, but not yet removed
+      * `Changelog-Deprecated: ` if a feature has been marked for deprecation, BUT NOT yet removed
-- `Changelog-Fixed: ` if a bug has been fixed
+      * `Changelog-Fixed: ` if a bug has been fixed
-- `Changelog-Removed: ` if a (previously deprecated) feature has been removed
+      * `Changelog-Removed: ` if a (previously deprecated) feature has been removed
-- `Changelog-Experimental: ` if it only affects experimental- config options
+      * `Changelog-Experimental: ` if it only affects experimental- config options

-In case you think the pull request is small enough not to require a changelog entry please use `Changelog-None` in one of the commit messages to opt out.
+      * `Changelog-None`: if PR is small enough / NOT require a changelog entry
+    * @bitcoin-bot checks it / PR
+      * if it's NOT found -> PR is marked as `pending`

-Under some circumstances a feature may be removed even without deprecation warning if it was not part of a released version yet, or the removal is urgent.
+  * if a feature was NOT part of a released version OR urgen removal -> 👀POSSIBLE to have been removed WITHOUT changelog commentary 👀

-In order to ensure that each pull request has the required `Changelog-*:` line for the changelog our trusty @bitcoin-bot will check logs whenever a pull request is created or updated and search for the required line.
-If there is no such line it'll mark the pull request as `pending` to call out the need for an entry.